cmboling/doodly-doofest/workshop.md

 #### Adding your own code scanning suite to exclude rules

-Which queries are executed is determined by the code scanning suite for a target language.
+The queries that are executed is determined by the code scanning suite for a target language.
 You can create your own code scanning suite to change the set of included queries.

 By creating our own code scanning suite, we can exclude the rule that caused the false positive in our Java project.